This page was last updated on 19 May 2022

-Glasgow City Council is a local authority established under the Local Government etc. (Scotland) Act 1994 and having its chief office at City Chambers, George Square, Glasgow G2 1DU, United Kingdom.
-You can contact our data protection officer by post at this address, or by email at: firstname.lastname@example.org, or by telephone - 0141 287 1055.
+Glasgow City Council is a local authority established under the Local Government etc. (Scotland) Act 1994.
+Its head office is located at City Chambers, George Square, Glasgow G2 1DU, United Kingdom.
+Contact details for our Data Protection Officer can be found on our website at www.glasgow.gov.uk/privacy.

 Scottish Welfare Fund

 You are giving us your personal information in this application to allow us to process your claim for Scottish Welfare Fund and make an award if eligible.

 Public authorities must publicise equality outcomes and report progress in meeting the outcomes at least every four years.

 You are giving us personal information to allow us to comply with our obligations under the Equality Act 2010.

 This information is supplied on a voluntary basis - you are under no obligation to provide this information and it will make no difference to the services you receive from the council whether you provide this information or not.
 Equalities information is used, on an anonymised and aggregated basis, to produce equality outcome reports.
 Other than disability information which may be used in connection with making "reasonable adjustments" we do not use equality information in relation to any operational matter and the staff dealing with you will not otherwise have access to this information.